linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 28.09.2022 (announcement Contribution)
+- We are now continuing to work on **Contribution**.tk.
+- After the launch, however, we will constantly develop and improve the platform. 🙃

 ### 28.09.2022 (announcement Articly)
 - **Articly** now gets advanced features of Cloudflare technology.